newgala/labsRepo/README.md

 ***

-### Method:

 ### Insight

-1. Our model can predict the incident of  of 84%
+1. Our model predicted the incident of stroke with an accurancy of 78%
-2. We suspect the following features to impact the customers decision to accept the most:
+2. We suspect the following features to impact the stroke incidence: age, BMI, hypertension and smoking status.

-    mailer type
-    credit rating
-    income level
-    reward